n.b. please allow a few seconds for the high quality photos on this page to load before scrolling down.

 Our featured couple chose the ancient St Etheldreda's Church Ely Place London for the marriage ceremony, followed by their reception in the adjoining St Etheldreda's Crypt.

 Dating from the 13th century, St Etheldreda's Church has a fascinating history including close connections with the Black Prince and King Henry VIII.
 Recommended reading for sure.

 The church borders the City of London and so it is very central, and of course brings with it all of the issues that such central locations entail.
 There is a small amount of parking available immediately outside the church in its cul-de-sac.
 This is only available to visitors at weekends as during the week it is for the use of nearby businesses and access is controlled by a commissionaire on an entry gate.
-Wedding vendors working at the church and crypt should keep this in mind and plan for it - especially those with lots of heavy equipment such as photographers!
+Wedding vendors working at the church and crypt should keep this in mind and plan for it - especially those who may have lots of heavy equipment such as photographers and videographers!

 Photography is permitted during wedding ceremonies at St Etheldreda's subject to a few restrictions on movement and position, and must stop during the priest's address to the congregation.
 Restrictions are uncommon in most Catholic churches - which is why many professional wedding photographers like to work with this denomination - but the celebrant and staff were pleasant and eager to be as helpful as possible.

 Videography and audio recording are permitted on payment of fees - partly because there can be a semi-professional choir.
 Peter does shoot video obviously but the church fees are settled direct by the appropriate staff.